Skip to main content

 Alacritty

 The minimalist option.
-Alacritty is a GPU-accelerated terminal that does one thing: render text fast.
-No tabs, no splits, no fancy features.
-It is designed to be used with tmux or a tiling window manager.
-If raw speed is your priority and you already use tmux, Alacritty is the lightest option.
+It renders text fast.
+That's basically it.
+No tabs, no splits, no extras.
+Designed to pair with tmux or a tiling window manager.
+If raw rendering speed is all you care about and you already live in tmux, Alacritty's the lightest thing out there.

 Shell Setup: zsh + Starship